Reliable Flow Meter Supplier

 🔩 Maintain Moving Part Meters

 Check for wear and fouling.
-Install inline filters to prevent damage and schedule regular inspections if using with viscous or dirty liquids.
+Install inline filters to prevent damage and schedule regular inspections when handling viscous or dirty liquids.

 ⚡ Maintain Obstruction-Free Meters

 Ultrasonic and magnetic flow meters require regular checks of electronics and sensors.
-Remove coatings and check signal integrity.
+Remove coatings and verify signal integrity.

 🧼 Prevent Electrode Coating

-Mag meters fail if electrodes are insulated by coatings.
+Magnetic meters fail when electrodes are insulated by coatings.
 Clean regularly in chemical or slurry environments to ensure accurate conductivity readings.

 🔍 Inspect Impulse Lines

-In DP meters, clogged or corroded impulse lines distort readings.
-Flush and inspect lines periodically, and validate secondary element positioning.
+In differential pressure meters, clogged or corroded impulse lines distort readings.
+Flush and inspect lines periodically and verify secondary element positioning.

 📅 Schedule Preventive Maintenance